ASTOR RECORDS

 Astor was one of the original shareholders in The Phonographic Performance Company of Australia Ltd. The PPCA, incorporated in 1969, was established to administer broadcast and public performance rights and licences for sound recordings and (later) music videos for radio, television and public venues.

-In late 1974 Astor made a distribution deal with the American Casablanca label and Australia became one of the first overseas territories to which Casablanca's major rock act of the time, KISS, were distributed.
-Founded in 1973 by former Buddah executive Neil Bogart, Casablanca enjoyed great success with KISS in the mid-70s and then became one of the most successful labels of the disco era with Donna Summer, The Village People, Brooklyn Dreams, Cher, Love & Kisses and Parliament.
+In late 1974 Astor made a distribution deal with the American Casablanca label and Australia became one of the first overseas territories to which Casablanca's major rock act of the time, KISS, were distributed, and the band was (and remains) very successful here.
+Founded in 1973 by former Buddah executive Neil Bogart, Casablanca Records enjoyed great success with KISS in the mid-70s and then became one of the most successful labels of the disco era -- thanks in no small measure to Countdown and Sounds -- with Donna Summer, The Village People, Brooklyn Dreams, Cher, Love & Kisses and Parliament/Funkadelic.

-In 1976 Astor inadvertently gained a place in punk rock history as the manufacturer of the first single by The Saints.
+In 1976 Astor inadvertently earned a place in Oz punk rock history as the manufacturer of the first single by The Saints.
 Guitarist Ed Kuepper was working in Astor's Brisbane warehouse when the band decided to make their first record.
-He approached the company to see if they could press it for him, and was told that they could -- in fact the company provided a custom pressing service that was often used by country artists.
+He approached the company to see if they could press it for him, and was told that they could -- in fact, like EMI and Festival, Astor offered a custom pressing service that was often used by country artists and pop-rock artists, as well as by individuals, or by other private, corporate and commercial clients.
 With Mark Moffatt producing, The Saints recorded their classic debut single "I'm Stranded" / "No Time" on their own Fatal Records label, which was custom pressed for them by Astor.

 One of Astor's last single releases -- which, ironically, was its most successful -- was Joe Dolce's "Shaddap You Face" which has held the record for the most successful song in Australian music history for more than 20 years.